Graph Convolutional Memory using Topological Priors: Introduction

 \section{Introduction}

-Reinforcement learning (RL) was originally intended to solve \emph{fully observable} Markov decision processes (MDPs) \citep[ch.~3]{sutton2018reinforcement}, where an agent always knows its true state -- a property that rarely holds in the real world.
-Problems where the agent state is ambiguous, incomplete, noisy, or unknown are modeled as partially-observable MDPs (POMDPs), where the agent maintains and updates its \emph{belief} about the world using \emph{memory} \cite{Cassandra1994,Kaelbling1998}.
-POMDPs are ubiquitous in robotics -- for instance, autonomous vacuum cleaners remember and avoid previously cleaned regions in order to clean efficiently \cite{zelinsky1993planning}.
-Self-driving cars analyze pedestrian intent to avoid collisions \cite{Bai2015}.
-Flight control systems adapt to control surface or actuator degradation during flight \cite{Eroglu2020}.
-But POMDPs are not limited to robotics: a stock price prediction depends on market dynamics \cite{Moody1998}, while hospital agents monitor the effects of previously-administered medicine before adjusting dosages \cite{li2018actor}.
-Memory is important in solving POMDPs, and by extension real-world problems, using RL \cite{Cassandra1994,Kaelbling1998}.
+Reinforcement learning (RL) was designed to solve \emph{fully observable} Markov decision processes (MDPs) \citep[Chapter~3]{sutton2018reinforcement}, where an agent knows its true state -- a property that rarely holds in the real world.
+Problems where agent state is ambiguous, incomplete, noisy, or unknown can be modeled as partially-observable MDPs (POMDPs).
+RL guarantees optimal policy convergence for POMDPs when a \emph{belief} is maintained over an episode \citep{Cassandra1994}.
+Storing information and retrieving it later for belief estimation is known as \emph{memory} \citep{moreno2018neural}.

-Computational psychology defines memory as a collection of events and associated methods for storage and recall \cite{Kahana2020}.
-We mirror this definition of memory using a \emph{memory module}, composed of a \emph{memory state} and a stateless \emph{memory operator}.
-Previous memory modules are based on RNNs, \cite{Oh2016,Beck} transformers \cite{Parisotto2019,Fang2019,Du2020}, or memory-augmented neural networks (MANNs) \cite{Parisotto2017,Chaplot2020,Oh2016}, which utilize RNNs internally.
-These memory operators have an intrinsic \emph{temporal} prior; the belief $b_t$ is conditioned on all previous observations $o_1, \dots, o_t$.
-RNNs express this prior by integrating observations into the memory state in temporal order, while transformers use phase-shifted positional encodings to represent time.
-We note however, this conditional prior $b_t | o_1, \dots, o_t$ trades specificity for generality -- it applies to any problem with causal relationships but can be needlessly broad.
-RNNs, transformers, and MANNs learn more specific priors in supervised learning, but in DRL the noisy learning signal makes learning specific priors much more difficult \cite{Beck}.

-The explicit integration of more specific priors prove effective against DRL's noisy learning signals \cite{Chaplot2020,Parisotto2017}.
-For example, many dynamics problems are solved using second-order differential equations (only requiring few temporally close observations), and navigation problems benefit from spatial relationships which enable loop closures.
-In literature, this insight led to the introduction of task-specific memory for problems like navigation \cite{Gupta2017a} and medicine \cite{li2018actor}.
-In task-specific memory, priors are ``baked'' into the memory operator.
-For example, \citet{Parisotto2017} access memories spatially using a 2D grid, and \citet{Chaplot2020} use separate local and global planners, assuming a greedy solution is globally optimal.
-As a result, such memory architectures remain domain-specific, preventing their application to other problems.